Giving Sunshine Coast kids with disabilities the brightest start

 Integration into the school system for kids with disabilities

-This all sounds great, but what happens to the kids once they reach school age?
+This sounds great, but what happens to the kids once they reach school age?

-To support its students into the most appropriate education pathway, Bright Start is integrated into the school system.
+To support its students in the most appropriate education pathway, Bright Start is integrated into the school system.
 This helps to transition students into their next learning stage as seamlessly as possible.

-“Whether that child is going to the local state school, a private school, or a Special school, we help to transition that child into an educational setting,” says Kristy.
+“Whether that child is going to the local state school, a private school, or a Special school, we help to transition that child into an educational setting,” says Sarah.

 “We check to see if there are any barriers or behaviours.
-We chat with the Prep teacher and do a handover to ensure they have a good understanding of the child.
+We chat with the Prep teacher and do a handover to ensure they understand the child well.
 And we advocate for the child to ensure a smooth transition.

-“For instance, for a child with communication difficulties, we can create a schedule with picture cards of group time, reading time, and morning tea, so they know what is coming up.
-We then also give the teachers strategies to make the sessions more inclusive,” says Kristy.
+“For instance, for a child with communication difficulties, we can create a schedule with picture cards of group time, reading time, and morning tea so they know what is coming up.
+We then also give the teachers strategies to make the sessions more inclusive,” says Sarah.

 “Little things like that can be an absolute game-changer for the child and the school.”